ThatQuiz Test Library Take this test now

 C) The uncontroversial ethical implications.

-D) The use of embryonic stem cells.
+D) The ease of obtaining stem cells from adults.

 • 2.
 What is a key consideration for stem cell research policy?

-A) Speed of research progress above all else.
+B) Speed of research progress above all else.

 C) Ignoring public opinions and concerns.